openSUSE/ap4rc/README_DOVECOT.md

 ## Preventing users from using roundcube password with IMAP

+When implementing, it is recommended for users to change their existing password for good measure.

 Once you have verified the config is working correctly with both existing and application specific passwords and have rolled out application specific passwords to any existing users, you will want to restrict use of the original password to roundcube only.
 (You have presumably enabled roundcube 2fa, so we want to make sure this password cannot be used without 2fa.)

-It is recommended to change this password anyway for good measure.

 There are various methods to do this, depending on your existing dovecot authentication setup and username format.